Xandery256/Project-Neptune/Design Document.md

-Concept Document
+# Concept Document

-Game Title:
+### Game Title:
 TBD

-Intended Audience:
+### Intended Audience:
 Adult (18+) who like atmospheric horror shooters.

-High Concept:
+### High Concept:
 You are a new shipwright stationed on a space station shipyard that is in disarray.
 Something has gone horribly wrong.
 It is up to you to explore the station and uncover its secrets.

-Genre:
+### Genre:
 FPS/Action/Horror.
 Inspired by Deep Space, Space Station 13, and Space Beast Terror Fright.

-Description:
+### Description:
-Describe the look and feel of your game.
+*Describe the look and feel of your game.
 Briefly describe the game world, the player’s place in it, and so on.
-Give more detail than in the “High Concept” section above.
+Give more detail than in the “High Concept” section above.*
-You are a new shipwright who has joined a space station tasked with making humanity’s escape vessel from a hostile alien force.
-You begin with a brief introduction and overview of the shipyard before the station goes into disarray.
+You are a shipwright who has been sent to a space station/shipyard tasked with helping the station in its endeavours (unknowingly humanity’s escape vessel).
+However, the station itself has been overtaken by a unknown hostile force.
+You begin with a brief introduction of where you've been sent, why, and perhaps a short sentence or two detailing how the station is frequently viewed.
+Your shuttle docks on the station, the doors snap open, and you are greeted to a station that is less than functional.

-Story:
+### Story:
-What is your game’s story?
+*What is your game’s story?
 Why is the player here and what is s/he doing?
 What is his/her eventual goal?
-(Even if your game doesn’t have an explicit story, with characters and dialogue, it should have background and goal(s) for the player.)
+(Even if your game doesn’t have an explicit story, with characters and dialogue, it should have background and goal(s) for the player.)*
+You are a shipwright sent to a space station.
+Your role is to help them work on the various ships they are trying to build (and encountering issues with) as well as repair the station.
+Upon arrival, you learn that much has occurred since you've been requested and you must do what you can to find who's alive and escape (via the "Ark").
+Background motive is survival :)

-Settings/Environments:
+### Settings/Environments:
-List and briefly detail the setting(s)/environment(s) in which your game takes place.
+*List and briefly detail the setting(s)/environment(s) in which your game takes place.
 What will the player see in your game?
-Where will s/he go?
+Where will s/he go?*
 Dark, eerie atmosphere.
 Industrial-style space station shipyard.
 Narrow hallways.
 Different sized rooms.
 Multiple vertical levels.
+Largely want to provide the feeling of claustrophobia while giving the player times to breathe.

-Features/Gameplay:
+### Features/Gameplay:
-List the important features of your game and give examples of its gameplay.
+*List the important features of your game and give examples of its gameplay.
 This section should complement the “Description” section above, not duplicate it.
 A bullet list would work well.
-How does this gameplay fit your story and setting?
+How does this gameplay fit your story and setting?*

+* Equipment/Upgrades (e.g. new movement options, upgrades to your weapon, new weapons, etc)
+* Metroid-esque areas where you must retrieve new equipment for your character to progress
+*

 USPs:
 What are your game’s Unique Selling Points?
 What’s different about it?